redhat-beyond/superx/CONTRIBUTING.md

 > **Note**: currently this part is hard coded into the code.
 We are working to make this a general so that when a supermarket is added to the extractors this will update the columns automatically.

-In order to add a new column you must alter a number of the html templates found under Superx --> templates
+In order to add a new column you must alter a number of the html templates found under superx.templates.cart.html

 routes.home.py will be able to detect the new super market after following the steps of adding to the information extractors.